 Moose Facts

 - This massive and magnificent mammal most frequently goes by the simple name of Moose within a certain portion of its range.
-Intriguingly, however, it holds a different common name in another part of its territory.
+Intriguingly, however, this wonder holds a very different common name in another part of its territory.
 That’s the equally short moniker of Elk.

-- Inside of the scientific community, though, the animal is generally better known by its technical title.
+- Inside of the scientific community, though, the animal remains generally much better known by its technical title.
 Thankfully for the layperson, that’s an extremely simple term to pronounce compared to most.
-That’s because it holds the formal title of Alces alces.
+That’s because it currently holds the formal title of Alces alces.

 - The remarkable creature received that easy to pronounce name due to the efforts of Carl Linnaeus.
 The Swedish zoologist accomplished the first official recognition of it as a separate and distinct species.
-That noteworthy event occurred in 1758.
+That scientifically noteworthy event occurred in the year 1758.

-- Regardless of which of these one chooses to use, it remains an impressive species.
-It also stands out from it kindred for several reasons.
-Perhaps most impressively, it’s the largest extant species in the deer family.
-It’s also the only member of its genus.
+- Regardless of which of these monikers one chooses to use, it remains a highly impressive species.
+It also stands out from its kindred for several reasons.
+Perhaps most impressively, it’s the largest extant species within the deer family.
+It’s also the only known member of its genus.

 - Luckily, the Moose seems to be maintaining a sizeable and comparatively stable population.
 That pleasant situation further appears to hold true throughout its entire habitat range.
-The IUCN, therefore, currently lists it as Least Concern on its Red List.
+The IUCN, therefore, currently lists it as Least Concern on its Red List of Threatened Species.

-- The majestic animal nevertheless faces the same potential threats to its existence as most species.
-Most of these stem from the actions of humans.
-They include such dangers as habitat loss due to human expansion, and climate change, of course.
+- The majestic creation of evolution nevertheless faces the same multiple potential threats to its existence as most species.
+Most of these dangers stem from the actions of humans.
+These perils include such dangers as habitat loss due to human expansion and climate change.

 Related Articles